-Shift work, which is related with a disturbance of the synchronization of internal biological processes in the human body with the natural circadian rhythm, has been associated with a number of diseases.
-Since the identification of a new non-visual photoreceptive mechanism that is active in the regulation of physiological processes, the influence of light on circadian rhythms has been studied under laboratory conditions.
-To gain a better understanding of a possible association between shift work and health risks, the investigations of the actual personal light exposure in field studies are of great importance.
-In this study, dosimetric data on actual light exposure and activity of the shift and day-working nurses will be measured for three separate weeks during different seasons.
-With the aim to identify characteristic features in the light exposure of that profession, the data will be captured by body-worn detectors both inside and outside working hours.
-Subsequently, the measurement results will be evaluated on the basis of a new approach for the analysis of such light exposure patterns, which is based on the method of exponential moving average.
+Shift work, which is associated with a disturbance in the synchronization of circadian physiological processes in the human body with natural 24-hour day-night rhythm, is associated with a number of diseases.
+Since the identification of a new non-visual photoreceptive mechanism that is active in regulating physiological processes, the influence of light on the circadian rhythms has been investigated under laboratory conditions.
+To support better understanding of a possible connection between shift work and health risks, studies of personal light exposures in field studies are of great importance.

 Unit 2.2 "Physical Agents"